akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice nodded, mute.

-"The gown is from the Queen's own stores."
+"The gown is from the Queen’s own stores."
 Margaret gestured to the grey wool.
 "She thought you'd want something less... noticeable."
 Her eyes flicked to Goosie.
 "I see now why."

 Beatrice touched the fabric.
 It was softer than anything she owned.

 "What do I owe her?"

 A hint of a smile.
 "Nothing."
 A pause.
 "Everything."
 Another pause.
-"That's how the court works.
+"That’s how the court works.
 You'll learn; one day, you'll understand."

 ![Chapter](Goose_Bride-goosemark-cut_small.png)